Jhhuangkay/DeepOpht-Medical-Report-Generation-for-Retinal-Images-via-Deep-Models-and-Visual-Explanation/README.md

 @inproceedings{huang2022non,
-  title={Non-Local Attention Improves Description Generation for Retinal Images}, author={Huang, Jia-Hong and Wu, Ting-Wei and Yang, C-H Huck and Shi, Zenglin and Lin, I and Tegner, Jesper and Worring, Marcel and others}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={1606--1615}, year={2022}
+  title={Non-Local Attention Improves Description Generation for Retinal Images}, author={Huang, Jia-Hong and Wu, Ting-Wei and Yang, C-H Huck and Shi, Zenglin and Lin, I-Hung and Tegner, Jesper and Worring, Marcel}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={1606--1615}, year={2022}